Return to the main TTYtter page

 still return 1.

-A third example: A Twitter parrot
+A fourth example: A Twitter parrot

 First, a word of warning: please don't actually run this, you will